 Wood screws (#10 x 3/4" Coarse Deep Thread Pan Head Screws) $6.95/100.
 These are real wood screws with a nice, wide bite.
-Don't use sheet metal screws.
+DON'T USE SHEET METAL OR DRYWALL SCREWS it will weaken the hold!
 The difference in bite is obvious when you compare it to these:

 amazon.com link »